celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 It is not possible to run only the server Meteor.
 It is neccesary to run both: web application and Meteor server.

+- in production add '--production' to meteor arguments.

-## Using Ionic 2 application
+## Launch Ionic 2 app

 If you want to run the mobile application, you have to add iOS and Android platforms:

-- `.mobile$ ionic platform add android` - To add Android platform to Ionic 2 project.
-- `.mobile$ ionic platform add ios` - To add iOS platform to Ionic 2 project.

-In order to connect the mobile application with Meteor server, you have to run:

-- `.mobile$ meteor-client bundle -c meteor-client.config.json`

 To test the mobile application in your web browser, you have to run the following command:

+- `cd <project root folder>/.mobile`
-- `.mobile$ ionic serve` - This will run the mobile application in your web browser using the default URL `http:\\localhost:8100`.
+- `ionic serve` - This will run the mobile application in your web browser using the default URL `http:\\localhost:8100`.

 If you want to run this application in a mobile device, it is recommended to use Ionic Cloud.
 The steps to use this are described in [Ionic Cloud setup](https://docs.ionic.io/setup.html).
 Then, you have to download the Ionic Cloud application in your mobile device, log in, and run this Ionic 2 application.

 You can also run this application in a mobile device using an USB cable.
 You can follow the steps explained in [Ionic 2 deploying](https://ionicframework.com/docs/intro/deploying).

+## Develop and Debug with WebStorm

+- in WebStorm => 'Open Folder => root folder of this boilerplate
+- Run Menu => Edit Configurations => +  (to add a new configuration)
+  - Choose 'Meteor' as the base configuration and give a name to the new one (i.e. 'Meteor App')
+    - in 'Configuration' tab:
+      - Make sure the paths of the meteor executable and the project folder are correct.
+      - in production add '--production' to meteor arguments.
+    - in Browser/Live Edit Tab
+      - Enable 'After launch', use Chrome, with 'Javascript Debugger'.
+      - make sure the URL is 'http://localhost:3000'
+- click Apply.
+- Install the 'JetBrains IDE Support' extension in Chrome.
+- click Run or Debug.

+## Profile

+- `meteor add v8-profiler`
+- `meteor shell`
+  -

 ## Folder structure